top of page

 COUNSELLING AND SUPERVISION

 Budding Resilience offers counselling to children, young people, adults, and practitioners.
 This includes short or long-term support.
 Counselling can be in person, online or by phone.
 We use a pluralistic approach; meaning we use a number of Focused Psychological Strategies based on client need and preference.
-To see what Focused Psychological Strategies each therapist uses most commonly, click the button below:
+To see what Focused Psychological Strategies each therapist uses most commonly, click the button below

 Staff at Budding Resilience are guided by the three phased approach.
 Please note this approach is nonlinear, meaning if things come up in a clients life we can always return to phase one: